Cirm423/Pipelines/ATAC-seq/Readme.md

 - pe_bamtools_filtering_rules.json
 - se_bamtools_filtering_rules.json

 Due to the difference in the folder structure in the clusters, the config file of the pipeline is configured for a specific cluster and cannot be used with the other one.
-Specifically, config.yaml and run_snk.sh are specific to the cluster, while samples.tsv, units.tsv and the files in workflow folder can be used in any cluster.
+Particularly, config.yaml and run_snk.sh are specific to the cluster, while samples.tsv, units.tsv and the files in workflow folder can be used in any cluster.

 # Configuring Snakemake